Erykko/WooCommerce-Subscription-Date-Manager-Pro/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Enhanced batch processing for better performance
+* Improved error handling and logging
+* Added version tracking and upgrade notices
+* Better memory management for large subscription lists
+* Enhanced security with improved input validation
+* Added user information to activity logs
+* Improved email filtering (case-insensitive)
+* Added processing delays to prevent server overload

+= 1.0.1 =
+* Bug fixes and improvements
+* Enhanced admin interface
+* Improved AJAX security
+* Better form validation

 = 1.0.0 =
 * Initial release

 == Upgrade Notice ==

+= 1.0.2 =
+Enhanced performance and security improvements.
+Recommended update for all users.

+= 1.0.1 =
+Important bug fixes and security improvements.

 = 1.0.0 =
 Initial release of WooCommerce Subscription Date Manager Pro

 == Privacy Policy ==

 This plugin does not collect or store any personal data outside of your WordPress installation.
+All subscription data remains within your WordPress database and is processed locally.

+== Support ==

+For support and documentation, visit: https://designnairobi.agency